-Nicole Veno is a Senior Associate in the firm’s New York office focusing on antitrust, consumer protection, and data privacy matters.
+Nicole A. Veno is a Senior Associate in the firm’s New York office focusing on antitrust, consumer, and whistleblower litigation.
+In 2022-2025, Ms. Veno was named an Antitrust Litigation “Rising Star” by Super Lawyers.

 Prior to joining the firm, Ms. Veno was an Associate at a New York law firm focusing on antitrust and whistleblower matters.
 There, she litigated a significant qui tam whistleblower action filed under the New York False Claims Act and represented plaintiffs in class action antitrust litigation involving the chicken, tuna, and digital advertising industries.